How an application gateway works

 Before a client sends a request to an application gateway, it resolves the domain name of the application gateway by using a Domain Name System (DNS) server.
 Azure controls the DNS entry because all application gateways are in the azure.com domain.

 The Azure DNS returns the IP address to the client, which is the frontend IP address of the application gateway.

 The application gateway accepts incoming traffic on one or more listeners.
 A listener is a logical entity that checks for connection requests.
 It's configured with a frontend IP address, protocol, and port number for connections from clients to the application gateway.

 If a web application firewall (WAF) is in use, the application gateway checks the request headers and the body, if present, against WAF rules.
 This action determines if the request is valid request or a security threat.
 If the request is valid, it's routed to the backend.
 If the request isn't valid and WAF is in Prevention mode, it's blocked as a security threat.
 If it's in Detection mode, the request is evaluated and logged, but still forwarded to the backend server.

 How an application gateway routes a request

-If a request is valid or a WAF isn't in use, the application gateway evaluates the request routing rule that's associated with the listener.
+If a request is valid and not blocked by WAF, the application gateway evaluates the request routing rule that's associated with the listener.
 This action determines which backend pool to route the request to.